An Aggregation Scheme for Increased Power: PWRD Analysis Findings

+We now conduct the same analysis described previously, yet using the complete data from BURST.
+For PWRD aggregation, we calculate separate effect estimates and aggregation weights for each cohort-year.
+As with analysis on Cohort 1.0, we employ a Peters-Belson approach to covariate adjustment.
+Results are presented in Table~\ref{tab:BURST_res}.

-None of these methods detect an effect of BURST on student achievement: unfortunately, this program appears not to have provided a benefit.
-A possible explanation for the lack of an effect is that schools possess limited resources; more students required supplemental instruction than schools had the ability to serve at levels recommended by the theory of change \citep{rowan2019summary}.
+None of these methods detect an effect of BURST on student achievement: unfortunately, this program would appear not to have provided a benefit.
+A possible explanation for the lack of an effect is that schools possess limited resources; more students required supplemental instruction than schools had the ability to serve at levels recommended by the theory of the intervention \citep{rowan2019summary}.
 Thus, schools had to ration resources and make choices about depth of implementation versus breadth of implementation.
 These factors, along with many others, may have contributed to BURST not providing a reading benefit.
 Despite the theory of change not holding, {PWRD} aggregation still provides valid standard errors and a valid hypothesis test.
 This additionally remains the case when the intervention provides detrimental effects to students.

-Nonetheless, if the theory of change held true, the relative Pitman efficiency of {PWRD} aggregation versus flat weighting and mixed effects modeling was 2.04 and 1.78 respectively.
-This suggests that we would have required over 52 and 40 additional schools in BURST in order to achieve the same power we possessed under {PWRD} aggregation.
+Nonetheless, if the theory of change were correct, the asymptotic relative efficiency of {PWRD} aggregation versus exit observation analysis, flat weighting, and mixed effects modeling was 1.30, 2.02, and 1.78 respectively.
+This suggests that we would have required over 15, 52, and 40 additional schools in BURST in order to achieve the same power we possessed under {PWRD} aggregation with these alternatives.